 4 PM | Zoom

-This discussion meeting will focus on themes and topics featured in Many Things Under a Rock.
-You’re welcome to join us no matter your reading progress—come chat with other science-interested folks about evolution, marine biology, anatomy, ecology, animal behavior and more.
+This discussion meeting will focus on themes and topics featured in Dinner with King Tut.
+You’re welcome to join us no matter your reading progress—come chat with other science-interested folks about archaeology, sensory history, cultural memory, the science of experimental methods, and more.

 Author Live Stream